GL-Kageyama/Go_Interface/README.md

 ## Interface
 Interfaces are considered separately from implementation and use.
-And the Go interface is also used to resolve "import cycle".
+And the Go interface is also used to resolve "circular reference".

+### Circular reference
+The Go language prohibits circular references to packages.
+A circular reference means that packages A and B refer to each other.
+This specification contributes to a layered architecture.

 ## Structure
 dog/